astridx/meinblog/sik/r/web-components-tutorial/index.md

   <div class="container">
     <button>Label</button>
   </div>
-`;
+`

 class Button extends HTMLElement {
   constructor() {
-    super();
+    super()

-    this._shadowRoot = this.attachShadow({ mode: 'open' });
+    this._shadowRoot = this.attachShadow({ mode: 'open' })
-    this._shadowRoot.appendChild(template.content.cloneNode(true));
+    this._shadowRoot.appendChild(template.content.cloneNode(true))
   }
 }

-window.customElements.define('my-button', Button);
+window.customElements.define('my-button', Button)
 ```

 Let's go through everything step by step.
-The definition of your Custom Element (Web Component) happens with a [JavaScript class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) that extends from [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) which helps you to implement *any* custom HTML element.
+The definition of your Custom Element (Web Component) happens with a [JavaScript class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) that extends from [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) which helps you to implement _any_ custom HTML element.
 By extending from it, you will have access to various class methods - for instance, **lifecycle callbacks** (lifecycle methods) of the component - which help you to implement your Web Component.
 You will see later how we make use of these class methods.

 In addition, Web Components are using [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) which shouldn't be mistaken for Virtual DOM (performance optimization).
 The Shadow DOM is used to encapsulate CSS, HTML, and JavaScript which ought to be hidden for the outside components/HTML that are using the Web Component.
 You can set a mode for your Shadow DOM, which is [set to true](https://developer.mozilla.org/en-US/docs/Web/API/Element/attachShadow) in our case, to make the Shadow DOM kinda accessible to the outside world.
 Anyway, you can think of the Shadow DOM as its own subtree inside your custom element that encapsulates structure and style.